Not Over Yet (Grace song): Year-end charts

-In 1999, "Not Over Yet" was re-released by Planet Perfecto, a supergroup consisting of Paul Oakenfold, Ian Masterson and Jake Williams which featured re-recorded vocals and new mixes.
-It again reached the top 20, peaking at number 16.

-A remixed version with new vocals (by Ryan Tedder of OneRepublic), only featuring the words "not over yet" from the original appeared on Oakenfold's 2006 album A Lively Mind as "Not Over".
-The vocals of this version could be seen as an answer song to the original track, as the vocals cover the same topic - the end of a relationship; and are sung by a man.

-In 2001, BT released the album R&R (Rare & Remixed).
-A remix of "Not Over Yet" was included on this album, as track 5 on disc 1, credited as 'Grace (BT's Spirit of Grace)'.

-During BBC Radio 1's Live Lounge with Jo Whiley on 8 February 2008, Goldfrapp performed a cover version of the song with a more acoustic sound than the club-style original.

-In 2011, new remixes by Perfecto Records were released under the name Grace - Not Over Yet and it was announced via Tilts official Facebook page that a new track was in the process of being written for Grace/Dominique Atkins.

-Remixes for the re-release of the single include Max Graham vs. Protoculture, Jonas Hornblad, and Robert Vadney.
+Release history

 Klaxons version

 "Not Over Yet" was covered by British band Klaxons as "It's Not Over Yet" and released as the fifth official single from their debut album, Myths of the Near Future (2007).
 The track was released as a single on 25 June 2007 featuring an exclusive B-side, "The Night" (a cover of a song by Frankie Valli and the Four Seasons) as well as an exclusive remix by Blende (available through the iTunes Store).

 The song, upon its release, entered the UK Singles Chart at number 28 before peaking at number 13 on 7 July 2007.
 It received extensive airplay on a number of the United Kingdom's top radio stations, such as Xfm, as well as receiving moderate airplay on the MTV Two/NME Chart.

 The song has been remixed by dubstep artist Skream.
 The song featured in the Channel 4 advertisement for the finale of the first series of Ugly Betty, and is also featured in many episodes of Hollyoaks.